yamin-shihab/study-notes/grade-7/social.md

     + The BNA Act guaranteed the new government of Canada would pay for a railway linking the Maritimes with central Canada.
     + The act established Confederation without consulting the First Nations, and they were made responsibilities of the government, along with items such as the postal service.
 + Colonies had well established British settlements, but territories had very few.
 Colonies had governments advised or elected by the colonists, but territories were governed by appointed British officials.
-    + Colonies became provinces under confederation, while territories were simply transferred as an agreement between Britain and Canada.
+    + Under confederation, colonies became provinces, while territories were simply transferred as an agreement between Britain and Canada.
 Canada controlled the territories directly.
 + BC (British Columbia) became a colony because of British settlement along the west coast following the voyages of British explorer George Vancouver from 1792 to 1795.
     + The first colonists made their living mostly in the fur trade under HBC forts.
     + The economy changed in 1859 when a gold rush began.
 The colony borrowed money to build roads and railways to centers of mining.
 It counted on the mined gold to pay back.